nqminds/FileDOWN/README.md

 Licence
 ---
+FileDOWN is Copyright (c) 2016 Nquiringminds Ltd [@mereacre](mereacre@gmail.com) and licensed under the MIT licence.
+All rights not explicitly granted in the MIT license are reserved.
+See the included LICENSE file for more details.

 MemDOWN is Copyright (c) 2013-2015 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.